Registration Now Open for Fall 2015 Course!

-The course is intended to assist students in reviewing the material covered on the MCAT.
-It will provide 72 hours of instruction by medical students from the Boonshoft School of Medicine, and an additional 2-hr application workshop by the pre-med advisor covering application timelines, interviewing strategies, guidelines for personal statements and collecting letters of recommendation.
+This course is intended to assist students in reviewing the material covered on the MCAT.
+It will provide 69 hours of instruction by medical students from the Boonshoft School of Medicine, and an additional 2-hr application workshop by the pre-med advisor covering application timelines, interviewing strategies, guidelines for personal statements and collecting letters of recommendation.
 A minimum of 10 students must be enrolled to hold the course.
-A maximum of 15 students will be accepted into the course each semester, if an additional 10 students register then a second class will be opened.

 The course fee of $600 includes:

-- Online practice items from the Official Guide to the MCAT Exam (online access)
+- Online Practice Items from The Official Guide to the MCAT (2015) Exam, 4th Edition, and

 - 4 lectures in General Chemistry